-When I learned how to move iPhone app icons around last night, I also learned how to remove iPhone apps that I've downloaded and installed from the App Store.
+When I learned how to move iPhone app icons around last night, I also learned how to remove iPhone apps that I downloaded and installed from Apple’s App Store.
 Here’s how you delete iPhone apps.

 To delete an iPhone app (application), just press and hold the app icon for the app you want do delete.
-When you press on the icon for a second or two all of the app icons will appear to get nervous and start wiggling around.
+When you press on the icon for a second or two all of the app icons will appear to get nervous and start wiggling in place.
 When this behavior starts, all of your third-party iPhone applications will show an “X” icon in the upper-left corner of their application icon, as shown in this iPhone screenshot:

-As it turns out, the iPhone app icons have good reason to appear nervous, as you can now do things to them, including moving or deleting them.
+As it turns out, the iPhone app icons have good reason to appear nervous: you can now do things to them, including moving or deleting them.

-At this point you can delete an iPhone app by pressing that “X” in the upper-left corner of the application icon (such as the Mobile News, Pandora, and Break iPhone apps in the figure above), and the iPhone should prompt you with some form of “Are you sure you want to delete this app?” message.
+At this point you can delete an iPhone app by pressing that “X” in the upper-left corner of the application icon (such as the Mobile News, Pandora, and Break iPhone apps in the figure above).
+When you do this your iPhone should prompt you with some form of “Are you sure you want to delete this app?” message.
 The message may vary depending on the app you are deleting.